soroushamdg/flutter_world_clock_app/README.md

 Simple flutter application that can show World Clock.

+#### if you want to use source code don't forget to replace your Unsplash Developer API in lib/services/back_ground.dart

 ### Todos:
 - [x] get and show timezone from specified location from API.